Xiuqizzzz/TommyZhu.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
+I am a Second-Year Ph.D. student at Northeastern_CAMD. , advised by Prof. Eileen McGivney.
+My research interest lies in the interdisciplinary area of Human-Computer Interaction+XR+Education Computing in designing XR System to help teacher in their Decision-Making and Hybrid Communication to foster an equitable, inclusive, and effective learning context.
+I plan to integrate Large Language Models (LLMs) into the XR context to make every interactive educational element smart, memorable, and personable, adapting it to truly individualized and tailor-made learning.

+​

+I have been honored to do research with various amazing advisors, such as the Future Lab (Prof. YangJiao &  Prof. Yingqing Xu), CAS Key Laboratory of Behavioral Science (Prof. Jingyu Zhang), and the LDC Lab (Prof. Min Fan).
+I have also interned at Lark Suite-People as a UX researcher.
+I received my bachelor's degree of Digital Media Arts from the Communication University of China.
+My works have won numerous awards in art and design competitions and had been exhibited in multiple art galleries.

 This is the front page of a website that is powered by the [Academic Pages template](https://github.com/academicpages/academicpages.github.io) and hosted on GitHub pages.
 [GitHub pages](https://pages.github.com) is a free service in which websites are built and hosted from code and data stored in a GitHub repository, automatically updating when a new commit is made to the repository.
 This template was forked from the [Minimal Mistakes Jekyll Theme](https://mmistakes.github.io/minimal-mistakes/) created by Michael Rose, and then extended to support the kinds of content that academics have: publications, talks, teaching, a portfolio, blog posts, and a dynamically-generated CV.
 You can fork [this template](https://github.com/academicpages/academicpages.github.io) right now, modify the configuration and markdown files, add your own PDFs and other content, and have your own site for free, with no ads!